Dancers Music Behind stage

 Christian Wallumrød has worked as a musician and composer since 1992, and he is considered one of the most prominent and influential musicians of his generation in Norway.
 Following his debut on ECM Records (“No Birch”, issued in 1996), he has released a string of albums with Christian Wallumrød Ensemble (CWE) on the same label, all to considerable critical acclaim.
 The latest record ’Outstairs’ was rewarded with the Norwegian Grammy (Spellemannsprisen 2013).
 While being the composer and leader of his own ensemble, Wallumrød also focusses strongly on improvisation with another longstanding collaboration, the French/Norwegian group Dans Les Arbres (DLA), also with two releases on ECM.
 CWE and DLA has been his main body of work over the last 10-12 years, and both groups are touring extensively.
 A quite recent project is Brutter, Christian’s collaboration with drummer brother Fredrik, a duo dive into human and machine driven pulses.
 Early 2015 is release time for his first solo album named Pianokammer (on the Norwegian label Hubro).

-Geir Jenssen (better know as Biosphere) is one of the leading players in ambient/electronic/drone scene.
+Geir Jenssen (better known as Biosphere) is one of the leading players in ambient/electronic/drone scene.
 He has been involved with numerous sound installations and soundtracks.
 In a career spanning nearly two decade, seven solo albums and a number of collaborations, Geir Jenssen has gone from one third of pop outfit to being one of the most respected names on the electronic scene.
 Biosphere was awarded Spellemannsprisen for “Cirque” in 2002.
 “Poppea” in 2009 was his first collaboration with Ingun, followed by “The Sea” in 2011 and “Hedda” in 2013 for CCN Ballet de Lorraine, France.

 Henrik Hellstenius’ works are wide-ranging: chamber music, orchestral works, opera, electroacoustic music and music for theatre, film and ballet.
 His music is frequently performed in concerts and festivals in Europe including the Magma festival in Berlin, the Ultima festival in Oslo and the World Music Days in Oslo.
 One of his major works, a violin concerto entitled “By the voice a faint light is shed”, was performed for the first time at the Ultima Festival 2001 in Oslo.
 Hellstenius’ first opera, entitled “Sera”, was premiered in 1999 and was awarded the Edvard Award in 2000.
 Hellstenius composed the music for the IBP productions: “Alminnelig Olympia”, “pli á pli” and “the afternoon and the others”, “Book of Songs”, “Four pieces including Sjoa & Skjåk“ and “Praeambulum”.